 The final part of the modern ski story has to do with materials technology.
 I will not get into much techno speak here, but will try to explain why this is important.

 Skis noware made that are soft along the length yet stiff from side to side.
 Easy to turn and hard to skid!
 How do they do it?
-Well, I said I wouldn't get into techno speak—manufacturers can do that for me on their web pages—but let me throw out some impressive words: piezo electronics, intellifibers, microchips, Kevlar, carbon fiber and titanium, to name a few.
+Well, I said I wouldn't get into techno speak—manufacturers do that on their web sites—but let me throw out some impressive words: piezo electronics, intellifibers, microchips, Kevlar, carbon fiber and titanium, to name a few.

-We heartily endorse these skis and have aligned ourselves with manufacturers whom we feel are on the cutting edge of new ski design.
+We heartily endorse these advances and have aligned ourselves with manufacturers whom we feel are on the cutting edge of new ski design.
 These companies understand the dynamics of skis and have the technological prowess to build them so that you and I can get the most enjoyment out of every precious day we spend on the slopes.

 We carry the new Knee Binding.

-According to the company,
+According to the company:

 "KneeBindings are Safer!

-The revolutionary new KneeBinding #M09 and #W09 ski bindings are premium products, providing all the convenience and performance, and all the retention and reliability of the best ordinary bindings.
+"The revolutionary new KneeBinding #M09 and #W09 ski bindings are premium products, providing all the convenience and performance, and all the retention and reliability of the best ordinary bindings.

-PLUS - KneeBinding ski bindings provide a third dimension—a "PureLateral" heel release that specifically detects these combined forces and allows a skier's heel to twist out sideways just before such an ACL injury can occur—without pre-release issues! "
+"PLUS - KneeBinding ski bindings provide a third dimension—a "PureLateral" heel release that specifically detects these combined forces and allows a skier's heel to twist out sideways just before such an ACL injury can occur—without pre-release issues! "